rmhsilva/node-buspirate/README.md

-##node-buspirate
+#node-buspirate

-In the works: [Bus pirate](http://dangerousprototypes.com/docs/Bus_Pirate) bindings for [Node.js](http://nodejs.org), letting you control a Bus Pirate from any Node script.
+In the works: [Bus pirate](http://dangerousprototypes.com/docs/Bus_Pirate) bindings for [Node.js](http://nodejs.org), letting you control a Bus Pirate from any Node.js script.

 The code is fairly untested, and may break your kit.
 However, these modes have been mostly implemented, and partially tested: